— Mrs. Weasley, Harry Potter & the Prisoner of Azkaban

 Website Purpose.
 The site’s purpose should be easy to find and clearly stated.

 Language.
-Grammatical errors, typographical errors, and tone all assist in evaluating websites.
+Grammatical errors, typographical errors, word choice, and tone all assist in evaluating websites.

 Spotting Fake News